eimcharles/CarBookingSystem/README.md

 > I would like to have a system to **book cars** and **view users**.

 ### Features
-- Add and view users
+- Add users
-- Add and view available cars
+- Add cars
 - Book a car for a user
 - View all bookings
+- View all user booked Cars
+- View all users
+- View all available cars
+- View all available electric cars

 ---